BlackRock Greater Europe Investment Trust

 BlackRock Greater Europe Investment Trust plc is a large British investment trust dedicated to small, mid and large-sized European company investments.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+The chairman is Eric Sanderson.

 History

-The company was established by Merrill Lynch & Co. as the Merrill Lynch Greater Europe Investment Trust in June 2004.
+The company was established by Merrill as the Merrill Lynch Greater Europe Investment Trust in June 2004.
 Following the merger of Merrill Lynch Investment Management with BlackRock in February 2006, it adopted the current name in 2008.
-The chairman is Eric Sanderson.